wireless-broadband-alliance/radius-accounting-testbed/README.md

 ### Installation

 Make sure you have the required packages installed (see below).
+These should already be installed after completing the Getting Started section above.

 1. Python3
-2. Pip
-3. Python virtualenv (optional but recommended)
+2. Python virtualenv (optional but recommended)

 Clone this repository and navigate to the root directory.